SofaPirate/Plaquette/extras/joss-paper/paper.md

 SAMD, STM32, and ESP32.
 It provides a signal-centric architecture and a suite of modular abstractions (oscillators, filters, units, and scheduling engines) that simplify the design of time-based behaviors in embedded interactive systems.
-Its expressive syntax allow fast prototyping with multiple sensors, actuators, and real-time processes, enabling both researchers and artists to experiment with complex interactive environments.
+Its expressive syntax allow fast prototyping with multiple sensors, actuators, and real-time processes, enabling both researchers and creative practitioners to experiment and design with complex interactive environments.

 Beyond its technical contributions, *Plaquette* serves as a bridge between art, science, and engineering.
-Its applications in interdisciplinary research projects involving affective biofeedback, interactive sound synthesis, and robotic expression, demonstrate the framework’s potential to advance embodied, interdisciplinary approaches to interactive media while also providing a robust infrastructure for scholarly inquiry.
+Its applications in interdisciplinary research projects involving affective biofeedback, interactive sound synthesis, and robotic behavior design, demonstrate the framework’s potential to advance embodied, interdisciplinary approaches to interactive media while providing a robust infrastructure for scholarly inquiry.

 # Statement of Need